soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 tags: career
 ---

 An executive producer and avid mentor at my company was asked: "how do you manage when multiple people reach out to you asking how you got your career in the games industry?"
-He advised that when the volume of requests becomes unmanageable, to write a blog entry about it and start pointing folks there as the first stop.
+He advised folks to write a blog entry about it and start pointing folks there as the first stop.

 I've been meaning to follow that advice for years, and rather than keep putting it off, I'm going to start now on this, the evening before a holiday, after working till 10:44pm doing work I love.
 With two kids and a 37 week old baby gestating in my uterus.
 I'm in the honeymoon phase of my dream job, so I figure there's no better time to write this post.